 Our idea for the Slow Atlantic Way is a bit of rebellion against the predominant ‘do it as fast as you can’ culture.
 There are people pretending that you can ‘do’ the Way in as little as 5 days.
 Binge tourism has never appealed to us and is singularly unsuited to Ireland in our humble opinions.

 I was born in the rebel County with antecedents in Kerry and Clare.
-Sarah is descended on her father’s side from a true Cork family including an expert in the Irish language and culture, and a Great Uncle who edited the Southern Star and served as an MP for Mid-Cork.
+Sarah is descended on her father’s side from a true Cork family including an expert in the Irish language and culture, and her great grandfather edited the Southern Star and served as an MP for Mid-Cork.
 We have carpenters, Gardaì (Police), farmers, academics and many others in the Irish side of our ancestry.

 We have travelled Ireland throughout our relationship.
 We have always been drawn primarily to Kinsale and West Cork, but other places, even Dublin, have drawn us in as well.

 You learn very quickly about Ireland that nothing worth doing is worth doing at a sprint (except sprinting).
 Time, the light and the weather all seem to have their own natural rhythms in the West of Ireland and those rhythms chime in with the culture and personality of the Irish in those parts.

 Ireland has some of the best damp, wet and cold days in the world.
 These the Irish call ‘soft’ days.
 The rain is not drowning you and the wind is not taking your hair off, it is feeding the green and the crops.
 Once you’ve sat watching the sea, smelling nature on a cosy hillside on a day like that, you feel cuddled by the weather.
 It does, genuinely, feel soft.